patacongo/Pascal/doc/PascalNotes.md

 **64-Bit Integer Types**.
 I believe that the `INT64` type is needed only for long file positions in procedures like `SEEK` and functions like `FILEPOS` and `FILESIZE`.
 Currently, `INT64` is  simply aliased inside the compiler to `LONGINTEGER`, thus limiting the size of files that can be handled.

 **NULL Statements**.
 In some cases, the compiler allows a *NULL Statement*, i.e., an extra semi-colon in contexts where one is not needed.
 In other cases, it does not permit these NULL statements.
-Need to make this consistent.
+Need to make this consistent:  Either be consistently strict or consistently permissive.